Sbuazjr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-File 4. script that creates an empty file called hello.
+File 5. script that adds execute permission to the owner of the file hello.